Fishing in Atlanta GA

 5. Lithia Springs

 Located 5 miles away from Six Flags over Georgia, the Sweetwater Creek State Park calls to adventurers and anglers of all kinds.
-In this vast and awe-inspiring green space, you’ll find what you need for the dinner table.
+You’ll find what you need for the dinner table in this vast and awe-inspiring green space.

 Found only 19 miles west of downtown Atlanta, the George Sparks Reservoir is 215 acres in size and one of the most popular quick-fix fishing spots near the metro.
 So you can grab your bait and show up on any day!